Using Third-Party Solar Panels With a Goal Zero Yeti Power Station

 How To Use Third-Party Solar Panels With Goal Zero Yeti

-The adapter you need to connect most third-party solar panels to a Yeti power station is either this Anderson adapter or this 8mm adapter.
+The adapter you need to connect most third-party solar panels to a Yeti power station is either No products found. or this 8mm adapter.
 Which one depends on if you want to use the APP or the 8mm input.
 Some Yetis only have the 8mm input.

 Note that you might have to change the orientation of the Anderson connectors to fit the Goal Zero Yeti.
 It’s very easy to do by sliding the connectors off of each other and turning them.
 You don’t have to change anything with the 8mm adapter, but if you’re connecting solar panels that output more than 10A you should use the Anderson input.